 Office buildings are excellent commercial properties to own.
-In certain areas, however, there are still a number of vacancies reported.
-One of the most important jobs of a leasing agent for a building with available space is to analyze other buildings to see if any tenant could be induced to move expansion in the next few years, which will make it necessary to rent space in the old location at then-current rentals, raising the average rental per square foot for the tenant's entire space, in a less than adequate location.
+One of the most important jobs of a leasing agent for a building with available space is to analyze other buildings to see if any tenant could be induced to move.

 Newer buildings may fill up at the expense of older buildings.
 Since new buildings cost more to build than the older ones, rents may be higher.
 The actual dollars-per-square-foot costs must be compared, along with other benefits that the tenant may receive, before a final decision is made by the tenant on staying or moving.
 Here are some of the items for comparison;